JHaertl/traffic-simulation/doc/documentation.md

 |   p             | Politeness factor to weigh personal gain against disadvantage of others |
 |   b_safe        | Maximum safe breaking deceleration to impose on back vehicle            |
 |   a_thr         | Threshold to prevent lane changes with little to no gain                |

+### Custom

+Using only MOBIL vehicles would instantly perform any lane change decisions.
+Support for delayed lane changes with turn signals was added.
+Turn signals add more complexity and represent another valuable input feature for deep learning applications.